salesforcecli/plugin-org/messages/open.md

 To open a specific page, specify the portion of the URL after "https://mydomain.my.salesforce.com" as the value for the --path flag.
 For example, specify "--path lightning" to open Lightning Experience, or specify "--path /apex/YourPage" to open a Visualforce page.

-Use the --source-file flag to open an ApexPage, FlexiPage, Flow, or Bot from your local project in the associated Builder within the Org.
+Use the --source-file flag to open ApexPage, FlexiPage, Flow, or Agent metadata from your local project in the associated Builder within the Org.

 To generate a URL but not launch it in your browser, specify --url-only.